man holding his hands on open book

 Introductory Statement:

-As a Christian institution, ICRTS holds to what are generally considered to be historically orthodox Christian beliefs.
-As an independent non-denominational entity, ICRTS adheres to the essentials of the Christian Faith and does not favor any secondary, tertiary, or other particulars held by any one denomination or independent church tradition.
+As a Christian institution, ICRTS affirms what are generally recognized as historically orthodox Christian beliefs.
+As an independent, non-denominational entity, we adhere to the essential doctrines of the Christian faith and do not promote any specific secondary, tertiary, or denominational distinctives.

-While ICRTS seeks to collaborate with others from diverse cultural and religious backgrounds, ICRTS prioritizes and approaches its research, resources, and other materials from a Christian worldview.
+While ICRTS values collaboration with individuals from diverse cultural and religious backgrounds, all of our research, resources, and materials are developed through the lens of a Christian worldview.

 (See also "Values" on our general "About" page)